influxdata/docs-v2/content/v2.0/organizations/buckets/view-buckets.md

 ---
 title: View buckets
 seotitle: View buckets in InfluxDB
-description: View a list of all the buckets for an organization.
+description: View a list of all the buckets for an organization in InfluxDB using the InfluxDB UI or the influx CLI.
 menu:
   v2_0:
     name: View buckets